varshiniui/crick_clash/README.md

 flutter pub get
 flutter run

-📌 Future Improvements
+📌 Future Improvements:

-Add more players and expand dataset
+- Add more players and expand dataset
-Improve UI/UX design
+- Improve UI/UX design
-Add leaderboard or scoring history
+- Add leaderboard or scoring history
-Introduce additional game modes
+- Introduce additional game modes
+- Improve timer UX with visual countdown indicators

-💡 About the Project
+💡 About the Project:

 This project was built as a quick challenge to create a simple, engaging game experience around cricket knowledge.